-Extended attributes (xattr) with hash info can be optionally stored with files as the com.diglloyd.icj.HashInfo.
-The contents is identical to the entry found in icjh files (hierarchy files).
-Such attributes are redundant, but useful if files or folders are moved around and their hash info “lost” relative to the hierarchy file.
+IntegrityChecker Java (icj) can store its hash info the extended attribute com.diglloyd.icj.HashInfo#S (in addition to its icjh hierarchy files).
+While extended attributes are redundant, they travel with the file in most all cases, and are thus useful if files or folders are moved around and their hash info “lost” relative to the icj hierarchy file.
 Attributes also make it possible to locate missing files in new locations.

 Caveats: adding extended attributes may cause Time Machine to backup files all over again (TBD), even though the attribute is metadata and not stored as part of the file.
 Similarly but in the opposite sense, cloning may fail to copy extended attributes added after the initial clone, if the file has not otherwise changed.

 Extended attributes are suitable only as a fallback/adjunct mechanism to icj hierarchy files.
-Limitations of extended attributes abound:
+Limitations of extended attributes:

 - Locked and read-only files cannot have the attribute added.

-- Files that are otherwise readable and thus hashable by icj might not be writeable and thus cannot support attributes.
+- Files that are otherwise readable and thus hashable by icj might not be writable and thus cannot support attributes.

-- Some backup programs do not copy extended attributes or offer an option to not copy them. (macOS Finder and programs like Carbon Copy Cloner do copy them by default).
+- Some backup programs might not copy extended attributes or offer an option to not copy them. (macOS Finder and programs like Carbon Copy Cloner do copy them by default).